Joint work with Jacques Carette.

 waiting for data.
 The speed disparity between the CPU and the memory subsystem

-is often characterized by the so-called B/F ratio: the ratio of
+is often characterized by the so-called B/F

 the number of bytes moved from or to the main memory during a computation